Get up to 30% tax relief each year on the amount saved

 Want to build some financial security into your life?
 There's nothing better than tax-advantaged saving.
 With pension saving and long-term saving, you can get annual tax relief of up to 30% on the amount you save.
 At the same time, you accumulate a nice little nest egg.
 And, if you start a long-term saving plan when or soon after you start working, the amount set aside can be used to pay the mortgage protection cover on the loan for your home.

 Tax-advantaged saving: maximise your tax relief entitlement

 The maximum amount qualifying for tax relief on long-term saving plans is dependent on your earned income.
 The annual figure is 6% of your net taxable earned income plus 179.10 euros, which is different from your net pay.
-Calculate your net taxable earned income with the KBC Tax Planner.
+Calculate your net taxable earned income with the KBC Tax Planner (Dutch version - French version).
 You'll also find the figure on last year's tax assessment notice under 'Gezamenlijk belastbaar beroepsinkomen’ (joint taxable earned income).

 Save for your home …